hschellman/computing-basics/setup.md

 ### Caveats

-We don't have a full ability to rebuild DUNE Software packages yet.
-We will be adding more functionality here.
+We don't have a full ability to rebuild DUNE Software packages using Spack yet.
+We will be adding more functionality soon.
 Unless you are doing simple ROOT based analysis you will need to use the [SL7 Container](#SL7_setup) method for now.